nexDigitalDev/confluent-kafka-demo/README.md

 #### Schema Generation

-This part is **optional** if you want to know how to generate Avro Schema which is used when adding the connectors in the next part.
+This part is **optional**
+Read it if you want to know how to generate Avro Schema which are used when adding the connectors in the next part.

 **This requires that you installed the spooldir connector with git**.
 However, if you installed the connector with Confluent Hub, you can either define the Avro schema manually or looking for online Json - Avro converter.